 Emergency Back-end Registry Operator (EBERO) – The establishment of Emergency Back-End Registry Operators, or EBEROs, are an important innovation of the New gTLD Program.
 The EBERO program mitigates risks to the stability and security of the Domain Name System in the event of New gTLD operator failure.

 Form 6166 - U.S. Tax Residency Certification (TRC) –This is the certificate that many of ICANN's contracted parties located outside of the United States (U.S.) can use to claim income tax treaty benefits, and/or certain other tax benefits, in other countries.

 Framework for Registry Operators to Respond to Security Threats – The Framework provides guidance to registry operators to respond to security threats.
 It is designed to assist both law enforcement and registry operators in understanding the issues and limitations faced and to provide resources and alternatives for resolving identified security threats.

-gTLDs JSON Report – The gTLDs JSON Report provides a list of all gTLDs that have signed contacts with the ICANN organization, indicating specific contract attributes and the dates in which the TLDs have been included in the root zone.
+gTLDs JSON Report – The gTLDs JSON Report provides a list of all gTLDs that have signed contracts with the ICANN org, indicating specific contract attributes and the dates in which the TLDs have been included in the root zone.

-How to Guides – How to Guides are resources available to assist registry operators with the various processes for notifying the ICANN organization of updates made to approved registry services.
+How to Guides – How to Guides are resources available to assist registry operators with the various processes for notifying the ICANN org of updates made to approved registry services.